7 French castles to make you feel like royalty

-The small, romantic and feminine castle of Chenonceau is often cited as a favourite amongst both locals and travellers and does not disappoint.
+The small, romantic and feminine castle of Chenonceau is often cited as a favourite amongst both locals and travellers.
+It does not disappoint!
 The presence of its then inhabitants is still palpable today throughout the different rooms – did you know its long halls were transformed into an infirmary during World War II?

 Cité de Carcassonne, Languedoc